 Gym Membership (Non-JCR)

-The JCR membership fee is a one-off payment of £150 for the duration of your course.
-While JCR membership is optional, we strongly encourage all Undergraduate members of South to join to make the most of your time at Durham.
+The JCR membership fee for undergraduates is a one-off payment of £150 for the duration of your course.
+For postgraduates, the fee is £50.
+While JCR membership is optional, we strongly encourage all members of South to join to make the most of your time at Durham.

-The fee goes towards the running of the JCR, its sports teams, societies, activities, and events.
-By paying your fee, you will be providing the student body with funds to deliver activities and you will be able to participate in College clubs and societies, attend events and use JCR owned facilities.
-Please note that in some cases there may be additional fees for joining clubs and societies.
+The fee goes towards the running of the JCR, its sports teams, societies, activities, events, and more.
+By paying your fee, you will be providing the student body with funds to deliver activities and as a JCR member you will be able to participate in College clubs and societies, as well as opportunities to engage in available leadership positions within the JCR.
+The JCR membership also provides subsidised tickets for events and activities which require an additional fee.
+Please note that there could be additional fees for joining clubs and societies.

-We have the largest College gym in the University with new state of the art equipment for all levels.
-It is managed by the JCR in conjunction with John Snow College and is accessible to those members of the College who opt to join and complete the necessary Health and Safety requirements.
+The Mount Oswald Gym is the largest College gym in the University with new state of the art equipment for all fitness and gym-going levels.
+It is managed by the South and John Snow JCRs and Colleges and is accessible to those members of the College who opt to join and complete the necessary Health and Safety requirements.

 All gym membership fees are reinvested into the gym for essential maintenance and the replacement of equipment.